nypesap/nypesap.github.io/docs/2020/FPS01/recexp.md

 Fiori Apps Usage Report offers raw usage records export in Excel format.
 Export function lets you prepare statistic reports and data visualizations with your favorite analytical tool.

-The function is available from Apps' Usage Admin app:
+The function is available from the Apps' Usage Admin app:

 [![](res/admin-app.png)](res/admin-app.png)